beloglazov/couchdb-scala/README.md

 db.docs.create(alice)
 ```

-This will use a UUID generated using `server.mkUuid` that we've seen above.
+This method assigns a UUID generated with `server.mkUuid` that we've seen above
-Another option is to specify our own document ID if it's known to be unique:
+to the document being stored.
+Another option is to specify our own document ID
+if it's known to be unique:

 ```Scala
 db.docs.create(bob, "bob")